What is developmental delay?

 - occupational therapy

-- Your local Early Childhood Health Centre www.health.nsw.gov.au or associated Parent Support Team, which is run by Child and Family Health nurses and can offer advice and support to families with children under the age of 5 years.
+- Your local Early Childhood Health Centre www.health.nsw.gov.au or Parent Support Team, which is run by early childhood nurses and can offer advice and support to families with children under the age of 5 years.

 - Child Care Centre and pre-school staff.